numpy/numpy/doc/neps/missing-data.rst

 ufunc and for each na* dtype, something that is hard to avoid when building a separate independent dtype implementation for each na* dtype.

-Reliable conversions with the NA bit pattern preserved across primitive types requires consideration as well.
+Reliable conversions with the NA bitpattern preserved across primitive types requires consideration as well.
 Even in the simple case of double -> float, where this is supported by hardware, the NA value will get lost because the NaN payload is typically not preserved.